What is Intermittent Fasting?

 You can utilize intermittent fasting as an approach to maintain lean muscle mass and decrease fat mass.
 If you are doing intermittent fasting everyday, I would refrain from fasting longer than 16 hours in fear of potentially losing muscle mass.
 However, if you are only fasting a few times per week, then you can utilize longer fasts to help increase fat loss.
 In addition, a way that one can make this intermittent fasting adaptation period easier is to start with a small fast and progress to a larger fast.
 For example, start with a simple 12-hour fast and schedule the majority of the fasting period while sleeping.
 Then increase the fasting period each day in small increments until you become adapted to the diet.
 From that point you’ll be acquainted with the idea of having periods of fasting, therefore it will be easier to fast for longer durations of time.

-Stay tuned because my team of scientist and myself are in the process of developing a study where we will investigate the direct effects of meal timing on body composition.
+Stay tuned because the team of scientist are in the process of developing a study where they will investigate the direct effects of meal timing on body composition.
 This seems to be one of the biggest concerns when it comes to intermittent fasting; people want to know what is the BEST protocol.
 That is something that we want to figure out for YOU!